JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 * The `particles.txt` file lists all possible degrees of freedom (i.e. hadrons) with their properties (as a side note, this can be also useful for looking up the PDG number of particles).
 * The `decaymodes.txt` file lists the possible decays of resonances in SMASH.

 The last two files can be freely edited without recompiling the code, even though we will not do this today.
-This is useful, for example, when you want to study resonance production and want to vary branching ratios of decays into a given resonance, or of decays of a given resonance.
+This is useful, for example, when you want to study resonance production and dynamics, since are able to vary branching ratios of decays for a given resonance, add or remove decaymodes or limit your calculation to certain species.

 #### Output